amboltio/emily-cli/demos/face-mask-detector/face-mask-detector-api/README.md

 The Face Mask Detector API is implemented using the [Emily](http://ambolt.io/emily) CLI tool and it's API template.

-To run the Face Mask Detector API, first download or clone the [face-mask-detector folder](https://github.com/amboltio/emily-cli/tree/main/demos/face-mask-detector)
+To run the Face Mask Detector API, first download the demo files from this folder (face-mask-detector-emily-api).

 Make sure you have Emily and it's dependencies installed:
 1. Download the Emily installer from [here](http://ambolt.io/emily)